matichuk/Ackur/README.md

 Not Exposed in SDK
 - DB
    - Interface needs to be reworked before exposing the library.
-At this point, the DB is only accessable through the scripting engine.
+At this point, the DB is only accessible through the scripting engine.
 - Scripting libraries
    - The user defined syntax associates rule options with libraries - but only the SDK pre-define libraries at this point.
 - Ackur Networking Protocol
-   - The protocol that Ackur uses to securely communicate between devices/instances is only accessable through the scripting engine.
+   - The protocol that Ackur uses to securely communicate between devices/instances is only accessible through the scripting engine.
-- Raw results from exectuing a script
+- Raw results from executing a script
    - Routines to parse the raw results from a script call have not yet been exposed.
 So the script results are currently converted to text before returning.
-Sometime in the future there will be an option of recieving a token and a response message.
+Sometime in the future there will be an option of receiving a token and a response message.
 A script is able to concatenate onto the response message during execution, but will return only a single token.

 Example User Syntax
 - See http://ackur.com for an example user syntax for setting up a simple calculator supporting entries like "45 + (32 - 30)" and "(2 * 564.45) / 45.2".